Our School App Stay connected on the go...

 In Years 7 to 9 we run a carousel system, in conjunction with the Textiles and Food and Nutrition departments, which gives all students experience of the many aspects of Technology by learning and applying a wide range of traditional and hi-tech skills.
 All our KS3 courses aim to give students an understanding of materials and processes and how to use them to produce useful and creative products.
 This year we have extended our projects to eighteen weeks to enable more opportunity for creative design and manufacture.

-- Clock – students are set the task of designing and making an acrylic clock which incorporates some form of programmable electronic display.
-Creative design techniques are taught along with the properties of plastics to enable high quality and unique clocks to be designed and made by all students.
+- Mood Light – students are set the task of designing and making an acrylic clock which incorporates some form of programmable electronic display.
+Creative design techniques are taught along with the properties of plastics and electronic components, circuit asembly and programming to enable high quality and unique mood lights to be designed and made by all students.

-Engineering at GCSE is an optional subject with many students choosing one of the three courses we offer.
+Engineering at GCSE is an optional subject with many students choosing to study it.
 The new 1-9 GCSE is assessed by 60% examination and 40% personal project.

 GCSE Engineering (AQA 4550)